asharif1990/eudi-wallet-it-docs/docs/en/backup-restore.rst

 Considering that the User has initialized the new Wallet Instance and it is in active state by obtaining a new PID, this specification relaxes the requirement of the ARF concerning the addition of the PID in the backup file.
 Below, the description of the steps of :numref:`fig_Restore_flow`:

-**Steps 1-6**: The User wants to restore the Wallet with the backup that the User has from the previous Wallet Instance.
+**Steps 1-6**: The User wants to restore the Digital Credentials using the backup previously created with their Wallet Instance.
 The User selects `restore Wallet` in the Wallet Instance app, where he is prompted to upload the backup file from the local storage (it is possible to upload the backup file from the cloud storage as well) and enter the recovery key phrases.
 To check the authenticity of the file, the Wallet Instance MUST verify the backup JWT's signature to ensure its authenticity.
 To do this, it first extracts the Wallet Attestation JWT from ``wallet_attestation`` claim and obtains the related public key using the Wallet Attestation (``cnf`` claim).